- Longer EC2, EBS, and Storage Gateway Resource IDs

 No. Regional Data Transfer rates apply if at least one of the following is true, but is only charged once for a given instance even if both are true:

-- Public or Elastic IP addresses are used, regardless of which zone the other instance is in.
+- Public or Elastic IP addresses are used, regardless of which Availability Zone the other instance is in.

 We currently support enhanced networking capabilities using SR-IOV (Single Root I/O Virtualization).
 SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization compared to traditional implementations.
 For supported Amazon EC2 instances, this feature provides higher packet per second (PPS) performance, lower inter-instance latencies, and very low network jitter.